哲学

 Confucius and Laozi are not in opposition; they are in dialogue.
 Both lived through the same fracturing of the Zhou world order, both watched the old ritual structures fail to hold society together, and both asked the same question: what does it mean to live well?
 They gave radically different answers, and Chinese thought has been working through the tension ever since.

-The core tension runs between 礼.html">礼 (lǐ, ritual order) and 道 (dào, the spontaneous way) — between 仁 (rén, humaneness cultivated through practice) and 自然 (zìrán, things as they are of themselves).
+The core tension runs between 礼 (lǐ, ritual order) and 道 (dào, the spontaneous way), and between 仁 (rén, humaneness cultivated through practice) and 自然 (zìrán, things as they are of themselves).
 Is the human being born good and gradually corrupted, or born rough and improved by culture?
 Should the ruler govern through moral example or through clearly stated law?
 Can language reach the deepest truths, or does it always fall short?
 These questions never closed.
 This path moves roughly chronologically but follows the argument wherever it leads.

 Reading Path

-孔子 · Confucius — Confucius (551–479 BCE) is the axis around which all later Chinese thought orients itself — either building on him or arguing against him.
+Anchors Start here: the two poles of the 2,500-year conversation.孔子 · Confucius — Confucius (551–479 BCE) is the axis around which all later Chinese thought orients itself, either building on him or arguing against him.

 老子 · Laozi — Read Laozi second, not last.
 The Daodejing is a direct counterweight to Confucian cultivation: the sage does not strive, but acts through 无为 (wúwéi).